sematext/docs/docs/integration/alerts-squadcast-integration.md

 **1.** Create an account at [Squadcast](https://www.squadcast.com) if you don't have one already.

-To be able to receive incoming notifications we need to add and configure a new integration.
-To do that:
+To receive incoming notifications from Sematext add and configure a new integration in Squadcast:

 **2.** Click on profile icon in the top-right and chose **Profile** to open the profile details:

 <img class="content-modal-image" alt="Create Squadcast Integration - Profile" src="../../images/integrations/create-squadcast-integration-profile.png" title="Create Squadcast Integration - Profile">

-**3.** If you don't have an API token, click the **Generate new API token** to generate a token used to communicate with Squadcast and copy the it so you can use it in Sematext:
+**3.** If you don't have an API token, click the **Generate new API token** to generate a token used to communicate with Squadcast and copy it so you can use it in Sematext:

 <img class="content-modal-image" alt="Create Squadcast Integration - New API Token" src="../../images/integrations/create-squadcast-integration-profile-details.png" title="Create Squadcast Integration - New API Token">